-First Eagle Investment Management, LLC and FEF Distributors (collectively, “First Eagle”) is dedicated to the continuity of its critical business processes in support of its business.
+First Eagle Investment Management, LLC, and FEF Distributors (collectively, “First Eagle”) is dedicated to the continuity of its critical business processes.
 In the event of an incident resulting in a significant disruption of First Eagle’s business, First Eagle has implemented a business continuity plan (BCP) designed to permit the firm to continue its business operations with minimum disruption.
 (This plan is maintained by First Eagle Investment Management, LLC, the parent company of FEF Distributors, LLC, and the activities of FEF Distributors are covered in the BCP.)

 The BCP identifies the key components for recovery of business operations and deals with emergency response activities, emergency recovery, and rehabilitation of damaged facilities and materials.
-In that spirit, we are committed to ensuring that the continuation of service shareholders of the First Eagle Funds even when events occur which could potentially disrupt our business.
+In that spirit, we are committed to ensuring the continuation of services to First Eagle Funds shareholders, even when events occur that could potentially disrupt our business.
 (FEF Distributors does not hold customer funds or securities and does not perform clearing functions.)

-Elements of the BCP include: offsite mirroring of systems that have been designated mission-critical; and two dedicated facilities around the New York metropolitan area the region that can function as alternative working locations for our staff.
-For those functions that are outsourced to a third party, conduct periodic due diligence on the business-continuity capabilities of our key service providers.
+Elements of the BCP include: offsite mirroring of systems that have been designated mission-critical; and two dedicated facilities around the New York metropolitan area that can function as alternative working locations for our staff.
+For those functions that are outsourced to a third party, conducting periodic due diligence on the business-continuity capabilities of our key service providers.

 Other Elements of the BCP

 Plan procedures include, but are not limited to, the following:

 - Identification of time sensitive functions, critical functions and services to sustain operation;

 - Guidelines for continuing, restarting or resuming operations in the event of a business interruption;

 - Interactions with other business operations within FEIM;